 This view shows us there’s a lot more red glyphs – more devices with uptime issues.
 Let’s expand out again to see the final level in our dataset: hosts.

 This gives us a busy chart, but thanks to the KeyLines standard layout we can start to pick out patterns.

-There’s some clusters, representing large numbers of hosts connected to an individual router.
-These could be bottlenecks, or devices on which there’s a disproportionate dependency.
+There are some clusters, representing large numbers of hosts connected to an individual router.
+These could be bottlenecks or devices on which there’s a disproportionate dependency.
 A failure of, or attack on, one of these would cause problems.

 An advantage of visually analysing this data as a graph is the ability it gives to run social network analysis measures.
 These help us uncover a network’s most important nodes.